http://www.fpnotebook.com/

 - Minimal Wheezing (Inspiratory Stridor instead)

-- Mild to Moderate respiratory distress
+- Moderate respiratory distress

 - Nasal flaring